boray-tw/gt-course/README.md

 > [!TIP]
 > You could install either [TeX Live](https://www.tug.org/texlive/) or [MikTeX](https://miktex.org/download).
 >
-> Some Linux distributions also provide TeX Live packages from the default package manager (like `apt install texlive` or `pacman -S texlive-bin`).
+> Some Linux distributions also provide TeX Live packages from the default package manager (like `apt install texlive` or `pacman -S texlive-bin`, you cannot use `tlmgr` to manage TeX packages).

 3. Install the following packages with your TeX distribution.